The allure and unease of jellyfish: Nature’s graceful enigma

 Benguela compass jellyfish (Chrysaora fulgida) is a coastal species.
 Its orange-red bell resembles a flattened hemisphere.
 The sting of this jellyfish is mildly painful to some humans, but is not lethal.
 Benguela compass jellyfish is endemic to the Benguela ecosystem and extends along the west coast of Africa from southern Angola to South Africa.

-Cape barrel jellyfish (Eupilema inexpectata) has a deeply hemispherical bell.
+Cape barrel jellyfish (Eupilema inexpectata) have a deeply hemispherical bell.
 This species is opaque and slightly granular to the touch.
 It has short, rigid arms around the mouth and no tentacles.
 It is harmless.
-Cape barrel jellyfish is confined to the south-western Cape and endemic to the region.
+Cape barrel jellyfish are confined to the south-western Cape and endemic to the region.